 - Lift any heavy objects over your head for at least 4 weeks.

-– Smoke 1 month before and after your procedure.
+- Smoke for 1 month before and after surgery

 Scar Treatment Options

 In some cases, even with the best aftercare, you will be left with a prominent scar, or you may just want to improve the appearance of a moderate scar.
 You have several scar revision treatment options.

 You can have an intense pulsed light (IPL) to improve your breast surgery scar without damaging the surrounding skin.
 IPL uses light energy to promote healing and collagen production and break up pigmentation so your scar appears flatter and lighter.
 You may need several IPL sessions to get the results you want.